 In the last episode of Frisky Dingo as the Antbaby is attacking everyone, Taqu'il decides to leap into the maw of the Antbaby with a bomb.
 He does so, gets eaten, and nothing happens.
 Xander's response, "What do you think his overall plan was?"

-In an episode of The Simpsons, someone reminisces about an ancestor who took a bullet for Huey Long.
-The filmstrip shows that Long was shot three times before he jumped in and took the fourth bullet.
+An episode of The Simpsons begins with a tribute to Cornelius Chapman, Springfield's oldest citizen.
+Among other things, he took a bullet for Huey Long.
+The filmstrip shows that Long was shot three times before Cornelius jumped in and took the fourth bullet.
 Then Long was shot once more for good measure.